In our latest Living and Learning lessons, we’ve been learning about safety around medicines and household products.

 Then, we considered safety rules at home and how to keep themselves and others safe.

-We discussed the following safety rules depending on whether they were true or false or if it depends on the situation.
+We sorted the following safety rules depending on whether they were true or false or if it depends on the situation.

 In some more scenarios, we thought about why the situation was unsafe and what the character could do to prevent a danger.